lino-framework/voga/docs/specs/partners.rst

 Partners in Lino Voga are :class:`polymorphic
-<lino.mixins.polymorphic.Polimorphic>`, i.e. the database has a series
+<lino.mixins.polymorphic.Polymorphic>`, i.e. the database has a series
 of models which are more or less specialized subclasses of a partner.

 In Lino Voga we differentiate the following subclasses of Partner: